 There are two reasons behind the third headphone.
 First, the players use the mic of the third headphone, or rather the headset for in-game voice chat.
 The mics usually have a flexible arm so that the mouthpiece can be directed toward the mouth for better quality voice chat.
 The second reason is sponsorship.

 The third headset has sponsors’ stickers all over it to display.
 The headsets usually have large ear cups to accumulate more stickers.
 The players wrap it around their neck in such a way so that the camera can easily capture the sponsor brands.

 As a regular esports follower, watching pro players wearing 2 or even sometimes 3 audio devices can really be confusing to the regular video game enthusiasts.
 So, it is natural for some to wonder, why do eSports pros use earbuds and headphones at the same time.

 But after going through the entire article, I hope you now have a good idea of why that is.
-Sometimes it’s for cancelling out the screams of fans, sometimes for better mic quality and sometimes for just sponsorships.
+Sometimes it’s for canceling out the screams of fans, sometimes for better mic quality, and sometimes for just sponsorships.